Whatsapp Icon

 Minimally Invasive Surgery

 The surgical treatment of colorectal cancer has also seen significant advancements with the introduction of minimally invasive techniques such as laparoscopic and robotic surgeries.
 These methods offer smaller incisions, leading to shorter hospital stays, less pain, and quicker recovery times.
-They have been found to be as effective as traditional open surgery for many patients.
+They are as effective as traditional open surgery for many patients.

 Precision Medicine